Allen-1998/pinia-plugin-persist-uni/docs/advanced/custom-storage.md

 # Custom storage

-By default the storage is set to localStorage, but you can specify the storage you want to use for each strategy by setting the `storage` key.
+By default the storage is set to sessionStorage, but you can specify the storage you want to use for each strategy by setting the `storage` key.

 You can then use `sessionStorage`or `localStorage`.

 priority:
-strategies/storage > H5Storage > defaultStorage(localStorage)
+strategies/storage > H5Storage > defaultStorage(sessionStorage)

 ```typescript
 // store/use-user-store.ts